perebaj/jjhandbook/german/deutsch.md

 - Sie ging von Laden zu Laden. = She went from one shop to another
 - Wir haben Wichtigeres zu tun = We have more important things to do
 - Er geht gern auf Reisen = He likes to travel
-- Schaut euch dieses Bild an = Look at this picture
 - Ich bin stolz auf dich. = I'm proud of you = dich fala como se o ch fosse um bravo
 - Sie kann nur ihm trauen = trau-en
 - Könnt ihr mir bitte helfen? = Can you help, please?